 The University Teaching Fellowships are awarded each year to promote, reward and celebrate excellence in teaching and related activities that support and enhance the Bangor student experience.

-- To recognise the importance of excellent teaching, of enhancing students’ learning experience and of the support provided to students.
+- To recognise the importance and impact of excellent teaching, of enhancing students’ learning experience and of the support provided to students.

 - To celebrate the University’s commitment to teaching excellence and student support.

-Any member of Teaching staff who contributes to teaching and learning in any School is eligible to be nominated.
-Because of the evidence-base required to support nominations, it is not expected that staff are nominated within the first 3 years of their appointment as teaching staff.
+Any member of staff who contributes to teaching and learning in any School is eligible to be nominated.

-Further information and how to apply is here:
+Further information and how to apply can be found here

 Bangor Student – Led Teaching Awards (SLTAs)

 The successful annual Student-Led Teaching Awards is a scheme run jointly between the Students’ Union and the University.
-In an event attended by over 200 people this scheme confers 15 awards given to a wide range of staff across specific categories.
+This scheme confers awards across a range of categories and are given to a wide range of staff across the University.